coderefinery/social-coding/content/social-coding.md

 This can be now reconnected to question 4 (above).
 ```

-- Date of last code change
-> ... is the project abandoned?
+- **Date of last code change**: Is the project abandoned?
-- Release history
-> ... how about stability and backwards-compatibility?
+- **Release history**: How about stability and backwards-compatibility?
-- Versioning
-> ... will it be painful to upgrade?
+- **Versioning**: Will it be painful to upgrade?
-- Number of open pull requests and issues
+- **Number of open pull requests and issues**: Are they followed-up?
-> ... are they followed-up?
-- Installation instructions
-> ... will it be difficult to get it running?
+- **Installation instructions**: Will it be difficult to get it running?
-- Example
-> ... will it be difficult to get started?
+- **Example**: Will it be difficult to get started?
-- License
-> ... am I allowed to use it?
+- **License**: Am I allowed to use it?
-- Contribution guide
-> ... how to contribute and decision process?
+- **Contribution guide**: How to contribute and decision process?
-- Code of conduct
-> ... how to make clear which behaviors are unacceptable and discouraged?
+- **Code of conduct**: How to make clear which behaviors are unacceptable and
+  discouraged?
 How violations of Code of conduct will be handled?
-- Trust and community
-> ... somebody you trust recommended it?
+- **Trust and community**: Somebody you trust recommended it?

 ... most of which you have or will learn during this
 [CodeRefinery](https://coderefinery.org) workshop!